wesleyem/th57/LIMITS.md

    1. No aircrewman required if both pilots are NATOPS qualifed in model
 1. Min crew weight is 180 lbs

+### Prohibited Operations

+1. ![Image][b] prohibited from IMC and icing conditions
+1. ![Image][c] prohibited from icing conditions
+1. IFR operations prohibited with any doors removed or with external load
+1. Flight prohibited with asymetrical doors off

 ### Prohibited Maneuvers

 1. Aerobatic maneuvers.